bernedom/SI/README.md

 }
 ```

 SI provides conversions and arithmetic operations with values of any of the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) with strong type safety at compile time.

-## State of implentation
+All units are special typedefs of the templated struct `SI::unit_t`.
+Only the value of the unit is stored internally, the ratio (i.e. milli, micro, kilo...) is determined as a type trait to allow all units to have the same resolution across the whole implemented ratios.
+SI handles operations of units of the same ratios as well as when the ratios are different.
+Operations of between units of the same ratio are overhead-free, else there is additional computation cost to adjust the values to the units.

-### SI Base units
+## SI Base units

 For each Unit the available literals are the implemented ratios prefixed with an underscore. i.e. `_mm`. `_km`.
 Generally the ratios follow [metric prefixes of the internation system of units](https://en.wikipedia.org/wiki/Metric_prefix)
 The typedefs are prefixed (or in rare cases interfixed) with the standard metric prefixes. i.e. `meter_t, milli_meter_t, kilo_meter_t`.
 The prefix or interfix is marked with an `*` in the tables below.